 “If there is a heaven, it is bound to have an island attached to it.” – Confucius

-From sun-kissed beaches to legendary cities, awe-inspiring art, and ancient ruins—these Mediterranean islands have something for everyone.
+From sun-kissed beaches to legendary cities, awe-inspiring art, and ancient ruins — these Mediterranean islands have something for everyone.
 It’s truly a feast for the senses.

 A perfect mix of culture and relaxation.
 A perfect mix of traveling and vacationing: that is what’s great about these islands.
 If you’re like me and aren’t a fan of doing nothing for a full week, and you prefer not spending your rare time off from work only relaxing, these islands are a great spot to combine some rest and actual traveling.
 They all have so much history.

 We have a great tip to save hundreds when flying to either one of these islands (it’s the same tip for each one).
 We’ll soon share it, along with a complete guide to finding cheap flights to Europe, stay tuned.
-But these destinations are sometimes discounted: we recently spotted a flight deal to Malta, so keep an eye on our cheap flight deals page to realize your Mediterranean-island vibe dreams.

 Why visit Malta?

 From fossil-studded cliffs to prehistoric temples and hidden coves, you’ll surely find something of interest in Malta.

 Activities abound in Malta, above or below the water.
 Divers and snorkelers have an abundance to explore in the world of crags, wrecks, and caves beneath the surface.
 Above the water, there are pathways filled with views that link historical structures with isolated coves.